-Where a subgrantee chooses to utilize a performance bond in lieu of a letter of credit, the performance
+Where a subgrantee chooses to utilize a performance bond in lieu of a letter of credit, the performance bond may be reduced by a commensurate amount as the subgrantee meets the same deployment milestones.

 Should NTIA authorize alternative forms of financial guarantees to satisfy this requirement, ARConnect will consider revising its prequalification rules to match the latest guidance.